usha-madithati/esmart.github.io/learn.md

 <a name="contactus"></a>
 ## Contact Us

-For queries related to this project, submit an issue via GitHub or contact us directly through email internship@csedge.courses.
+For queries related to this project, submit an issue via GitHub or contact us directly through email ushamadithati712@gmail.com.
 Our team will be happy to assist you further.
 Happy coding!